Japan's defense minister and one-time rising political star resigns

 Inada's resignation comes amid claims that she helped obscure internal records that detailed the danger Japanese peacekeepers faced in the war-torn nation of South Sudan.

-The Japanese Defense Ministry said that logs of troop activity during a particularly violent time -- records which could have affected the debate on whether to continue the deployment of Japanese troops in the region -- were thrown away, but it was later revealed they were in fact preserved.
+The Japanese Defense Ministry said that logs of troop activity -- records which could have affected the debate on whether to continue the deployment of Japanese troops in the region -- were thrown away, but it was later revealed they were in fact preserved.

+The Defense Department report, released Friday, confirmed the papers had been preserved.

+Prime Minister Abe and Inada are both staunch conservatives and proponents of Japan taking a more active military role around the world.
+Abe has sought to revive the pacifist nature of Japan's Constitution, a highly controversial move due to the sensitivities surrounding the country's role in World War II and the occupation of Korea.

+Abe denied that allegation when asked about it in a session at the Diet, the Japanese parliament.

+Before that, Yasunori Kagoike, an educator accused of using his clout to curry favor with Abe and his wife, told lawmakers under oath that he believes political intervention helped him secure a deal to purchase land from the government at a steep discount.

-Inada has denied playing a role in the alleged cover-up.
+The Abes have consistently denied any role in the sale.

+Kagoike was seen entering prosecutors' offices Thursday.
+Public broadcaster NHK said he was questioned for three hours.

+Inada, who was tangentially connected to the scandal, told opposition lawmakers she did not have a relationship with Kagoike or or his company, Moritomo Gakuen, when she was asked about it in parliament.

+The first big blow to the Liberal Democrats came earlier this month, when they were soundly defeated in the Tokyo Metropolitan Assembly election at the hands of Koike's party.
+That vote was seen as a bell weather for the national political mood.

-Her resignation could portend bigger issues for Abe's Liberal Democratic party and his future as prime minster.
-Abe's Cabinet approval rating has plummeted to a record-low of 26%, according to a poll conducted by the Mainichi Shimbun newspaper on July 22 and 23.
+Abe's Cabinet approval rating has continued to plummet, reaching a record-low of 26%, according to a poll conducted by the Mainichi Shimbun newspaper on July 22 and 23.
+Other polls have put the Cabinet approval rating in the mid-30s.

 But the unpopularity of leadership in Tokyo isn't limited to Abe's ruling Liberal Democrats.
 Renho Murata, the head of the largest opposition Democratic party, stepped down Thursday, explaining that the party needed new leadership to attract more support from the public.